Write a little about yourself. Just a paragraph will do.

 1. Phone (I can access all of recorded human history, knowledge,

-little plastic things of tissues you buy.)
+of those little plastic things of tissues you buy.)

 2. New people for a short period (This doesn't mean I don't want to